coderbyheart/nordicwebinar2020/slides.md

 :::notes

-Let's look at the "default" protocol for encoding application level data and what alternatives exist to reduce the amount of data needed to transmit a typical device message: a GPS location.
+Let's look at the "default" protocol for encoding Application data and what alternatives exist to reduce the amount of data needed to transmit a typical device message: a GPS location.

 :::

-## JSON
+### JSON

 ```json
 {